 Device constraints will become less important in resolution.
 Wikimedia Commons Resolutions Chart

-Design consensus is that desktop will increasingly resemble mobile.
-There will be growing pains in mobile designing until then.
+Design consensus is that desktops will increasingly resemble mobile.
+There will be growing pains in mobile design until then.
 Resolution independence is one of the most recent innovations to smoothen out the differences between user interfaces.

 Mobile interfaces can be resolved independently.
 It intelligently scales design elements to avoid the issues that plague mobile.
 Although it sounds complex, this is a great solution for multi-screen websites.